Bill Tytla: Back in America

 Tytla returned to the United States with the attitude that he could become a great master of animation by incorporating his rich knowledge of art.
 Now animated shorts had sound which in turn brought a new enthusiasm and a need for talented animators.
-Paul Terry offered Bill a job right away.
+Paul Terry offered Tytla a job right away.
 There he met animator Art Babbitt, who became his close friend and roommate.
-Art eventually left to work for Walt Disney because of the challenging work and good working conditions.
-For two years Art tried to entice Bill to come out to Hollywood, but Bill did not want to leave his family and a well-paying job during the Great Depression.
+Babbitt eventually left to work for Walt Disney because of the challenging work and good working conditions.
+For two years, Babbitt tried to entice Tytla to come out to Hollywood, but Tytla did not want to leave his family and a well-paying job during the Great Depression.
 Finally in 1934 Tytla flew to Hollywood.
 He was very impressed and accepted the job even at a lower salary than he was being paid at Terrytoons.

 During his "probationary" year in 1935 Tytla worked on three shorts: